hundlab/LongQt/docs/Getting.md

+#Getting LongQt
-# Downloading LongQT, Grapher and Grid Editor
+#Downloading LongQT, Grapher and Grid Editor
 Downloads for Mac and Windows can be found at https://hundlab.engineering.osu.edu/research/LongQt.
 The downloads should contain (.app)s or (.exe)s for each of the different LongQt components.

 #Installation